- Docente: Anna Di Ronco

 Oral exam.

-Students who attend the course can reduce the scope of the final oral examination—answering only two questions instead of three—by delivering an individual or group presentation at the end of the course.
-In these presentations, students are expected to analyse representations of crime or punishment as depicted in films, television programs, or news media, and link them to one or more relevant criminological or sociological perspectives covered during the course.
+Students who attend the course (i.e. at least 70% of its sessions) can reduce the scope of the final oral examination—answering only two questions instead of three—by delivering an individual or group presentation at the end of the course.
+In these presentations, students are expected to analyse representations of crime or punishment as depicted in films, television programs, or news media of their choice, and link them to one or more relevant criminological or sociological perspectives covered during the course.
 Detailed instructions regarding this assessment option will be provided during the course.

-Erasmus students who choose not to attend the course are required to study chapters 4 to 9 and 12 to 13 of the 4th edition of the textbook Criminology: A Sociological Introduction, which is available in the library.
-These chapters total eight in number.
+Erasmus students who choose not to attend the course, or are unable to do so, are required to study chapters 4 to 9 and 12 to 13 of the 4th edition of the textbook Criminology: A Sociological Introduction (these chapters total eight in number).
+A few copies of this textbook are available in the library.
+In addition to these eight chapters, students will be examined on 11 key readings.
+A detailed list of the key readings is available on the course's page on Virtuale.

 Students with learning disorders and/or temporary or permanent disabilities: please contact the office responsible (https://site.unibo.it/studenti-con-disabilita-e-dsa/en/for-students ) as soon as possible so that they can propose acceptable adjustments.
 The request for adaptation must be submitted in advance (15 days before the exam date) to the lecturer, who will assess the appropriateness of the adjustments, taking into account the teaching objectives.